david8862/tf-keras-deeplabv3p-model-set/README.md

             # popd

             ```
-       dataset images & labels will be placed at `VOC2012/`
+       Dataset images & labels will be placed at `VOC2012/`

     2. MS COCO 2017 segmentation dataset
         * Run a simple script to download COCO2017 dataset, and convert annotated instance mask to PNG format semantic segmentation label image: